Praneethvvs/dependency-injector-example/README.md

 - Git installed (optional for cloning repositories)
 - Visual Studio Code installed (for launching the app)

+## Note
+You can follow the same steps on Linux.
+For pyenv installation on Linux, refer to the pyenv GitHub repository for the installation guide.

 ## Steps

 ### 1. Install pyenv-win